Uni Air: Overview

 UNI Air has operated two-class services, with domestic business- and economy-class seating.
 Business-class passengers have access to EVA Air's Evergreen Lounges.
 UNI Air's predecessor, Makung International Airlines, operated a fleet of BAe 146 series jet aircraft.
 These aircraft were sold when UNI Air was formed.
 UNI Air's IATA Code is B7, its ICAO code is UIA, and its callsign is Glory, in reference to its sister company Uniglory Shipping Corporation.
 In 2012, UNI Air unveiled a new livery and tail/logo on the MD-90, the Q300 and its new ATR 72-600 aircraft.

 The airline has had the largest market share in the domestic Taiwan market in recent years, and has expanded to include international flights.
 A few of its former McDonnell Douglas MD-90 and current ATR 72 aircraft were repainted and flew for parent carrier EVA Air due to overcapacity.
 In recent years, UNI Air has launched services to international destinations from the southern Taiwanese port city of Kaohsiung.
 In 2007, the airline received permission to begin flights to Japan.

 Destinations

 The airline operates mainly to domestic and China destinations and scheduled international flights to Bangkok, Ho Chi Minh City and Seoul.
-Also chartered flights to Surabaya and Jeju from Kaohsiung.
+It also offers chartered flights to Surabaya and Jeju from Kaohsiung.
 UNI Air's destinations are: